Triton (moon): Orbit and rotation

 The orbit of Triton (red) is opposite in direction and tilted −23° compared to a typical moon's orbit (green) in the plane of Neptune's equator.

 Triton is unique among all large moons in the Solar System for its retrograde orbit around its planet (i.e. it orbits in a direction opposite to the planet's rotation).
 Most of the outer irregular moons of Jupiter and Saturn also have retrograde orbits, as do some of the irregular moons of Uranus and Neptune.
-However, these moons are all much more distant from their primaries and are small in comparison, with the largest of them (Phoebe) having only 8% of the diameter (and 0.03% of the mass) of Triton.
+However, these moons are all much more distant from their primaries and are small in comparison, with the largest of them (Phoebe) having only 8% of the diameter (and 0.03% of the mass) of Triton, making Triton by far the largest moon with a retrograde orbit.

 Triton's orbit is associated with two tilts, the obliquity of Neptune's rotation to Neptune's orbit, 30°, and the inclination of Triton's orbit to Neptune's rotation, 157° (an inclination over 90° indicates retrograde motion).
 Triton's orbit precesses forward relative to Neptune's rotation with a period of about 678 Earth years (4.1 Neptunian years), making its Neptune-orbit-relative inclination vary between 127° and 173°.
 That inclination is currently 130°; Triton's orbit is now near its maximum departure from coplanarity with Neptune's.

+Astronomers usually classify it as an irregular satellite, due to its ex situ origin and retrograde orbit.
+However, like a regular satellite, its orbit is relatively close in and its precession is primarily controlled by Neptune rather than the Sun, conflicting with the usual definition of irregular satellites.
+As a result, Triton is often put in its own category.